hoangsonww/Tic-Tac-Toe-Fullstack-Game/README.md

 Feel free to explore the app, play a few games, and check out the leaderboard!

 > [!IMPORTANT]
 > **Note**: The app's backend is hosted on Render's free tier, which may experience cold start delays.
-It may take up to 2 seconds to process backend requests, such as login, registration, online PvP, and/or leaderboard functionalities.
+Sometimes, it may take up to 30-60 seconds to process backend requests, such as login, registration, online PvP, and/or leaderboard functionalities.
 Please be patient if you encounter any initial delays.

 ### Deployment Statuses